 There are lots of security devices on the market and it can be confusing to decide which ones are good and which ones aren't.
 One way of doing this is to ensure that any device you fit is tested by an independent organisation such as Sold Secure or accredited by the Police - the Torc ground anchor has both!

 Sold Secure testing is carried out using methods in current use by thieves, and certification for products is updated on an annual basis to ensure that protection remains effective against ever-changing methods of attack.

-There are three standards of award - Gold, Silver and Bronze, and six categories of award (bicycle, motorcycle, ATV, caravan and trailer, and car and commercial equipment).
+There are four standards of award - Diamond, Gold, Silver and Bronze, and six categories of award (bicycle, motorcycle, ATV, caravan and trailer, and car and commercial equipment).
 The methods of attack vary according to the category, so it is important to choose a ground anchor that is Sold Secure Gold for the category of equipment you wish to secure.

 (These above kits are not suitable for overhead/inverted use, but they are fine on vertical as well as horizontal surfaces.)

 Don't take our word for it: You can check our current approval status on the Sold Secure web site!